UCL-EO/geog0111/notebooks/OutsideInstall-Local.md

         conda init

 though that was probably done in the setup.

+You can check where you are getting your Python command from with:

+        which python

+This should give something with `anaconda3` in the name:

+        /Users/plewis/opt/anaconda3/bin/python

 ### `git`

 You will also need to install the tool [git](https://git-scm.com) if you don't already have it.
+You can check to see if you have it with:

+        which git

+This will give something like:

+        /usr/local/bin/git

+If you don't get that, look at the installation instruction again. **There is little point trying to go further unless you have this sorted!**

+You may want to check if you need to update `git`: https://phoenixnap.com/kb/how-to-update-git

 ## Local install in `~`